Back to Blog

 Google's local search algorithm doesn't just count your stars.
 It measures engagement signals — and review responses are one of the strongest.

-Under the hood, Google tracks:
+Google tracks:

 • Response rate — What percentage of reviews get a reply